common-workflow-language/user_guide/src/faq.md

 `cwltool` does not allow some characters in filenames by default.

-For example, the filename is `a space is here.txt` includes 3 space characters.
+For example, the filename `a space is here.txt` includes 3 space characters.

 ```console
 ERROR Workflow error, try again with --debug for more information: